Willcox-Research-Group/rom-operator-inference-Python3/DOCUMENTATION.md

 #### Methods

-- `AffineIntrusiveContinuousROM.fit(affines, operators, Vr)`: Compute the operators of the reduced-order model by projecting the operators of the full-order model.
+- `AffineIntrusiveContinuousROM.fit(Vr, affines, operators)`: Compute the operators of the reduced-order model by projecting the operators of the full-order model.
 Parameters:
+    - `Vr`: The basis for the linear reduced space on which the full-order model will be projected (for example, a POD basis matrix).
+Each column is a basis vector.
+The column space of `Vr` should be a good approximation of the column space of `X`.
+See [`pre.pod_basis()`](#preprocessing-tools) for an example of computing the POD basis.
     - `affines` A dictionary mapping labels of the operators that depend affinely on the parameter to the list of functions that define that affine dependence.
 The keys are entries of `modelform`.
 For example, if the constant term has the affine structure _c_(_**µ**_) = _θ_<sub>1</sub>(_**µ**_)_c_<sub>1</sub> + _θ_<sub>2</sub>(_**µ**_)_c_<sub>2</sub> + _θ_<sub>3</sub>(_**µ**_)_c_<sub>3</sub>, then `'c'` -> `[θ1, θ2, θ3]`.
     - `operators`: A dictionary mapping labels to the full-order operators that define **f**(_t_,**x**).
 The keys are entries of `modelform`.
 Terms with affine structure should be given as a list of the constituent matrices.
 For example, suppose `modelform="cA"`.
 If _A_ has the affine structure _A_(_**µ**_) = _θ_<sub>1</sub>(_**µ**_)_A_<sub>1</sub> + _θ_<sub>2</sub>(_**µ**_)_A_<sub>2</sub>, then `'A' -> [A1, A2]`.
 If _**c**_ does not vary with the parameter, then `'c' -> c`, the complete full-order order.
-    - `Vr`: The basis for the linear reduced space on which the full-order model will be projected (for example, a POD basis matrix).
-Each column is a basis vector.
-The column space of `Vr` should be a good approximation of the column space of `X`.
-See [`pre.pod_basis()`](#preprocessing-tools) for an example of computing the POD basis.

 - `AffineIntrusiveContinuousROM.predict(µ, x0, t, u=None, **options)`: Simulate the learned reduced-order model at the given parameter value with `scipy.integrate.solve_ivp()`.
 Parameters:
     - `µ`: The parameter value at which to simulate the model.